WHO WE ARE!

 Accredited Exercise Scientist (AES, ESSAM)

-Special interest areas: Active ageing and Pilates
+Special interest areas: Women's Health, Active ageing and Pilates

 I have been a part of the 360 Health Clinic team now since 2021 providing both 1:1 & group classes.
 Having grown up in Gunnedah & now living in Boggabri I am passionate about helping people in rural areas have access to quality care to achieve active lifestyles for the betterment of their health.